Belted Plaid, Feile Breacan and Sporran

 Brooches and Pins

-pins and brooches The Arasaid The Brooch
+The Brooch pins and brooches The

 For a Feileadh Mòr / Arasaid a brooch is required, at the breast.
 The brooch is a penannular type, made to hold a wool cape closed and is therefore stronger than a jewelry / decorative brooch.
 I keep a few in stock because they are difficult to find.